MouseLand/cellpose/README.md

 If you plan on running many images, you may want to install a GPU version of *torch* (if it isn't already installed).

 To use your NVIDIA GPU with python, you will first need to install the NVIDIA driver for your GPU, check out this [website](https://www.nvidia.com/Download/index.aspx?lang=en-us) to download it.
+You can also install the CUDA toolkit, or use the pytorch cudatoolkit (installed below with conda).
+If you have trouble with the below install, we recommend installing the CUDA toolkit yourself, choosing one of the 11.x releases [here](https://developer.nvidia.com/cuda-toolkit-archive).

-Next we will install the GPU version of torch, but first we need to remove the CPU version:
+Next we need to remove the CPU version of torch:
 ~~~
 pip uninstall torch
 ~~~

-Follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what torch GPU version to install.
+To install the GPU version of torch, follow the instructions [here](https://pytorch.org/get-started/locally/).
 The conda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
 For instance this command will install the 11.6 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because cellpose doesn't require them):
 ~~~
 conda install pytorch pytorch-cuda=11.6 -c pytorch -c nvidia
 ~~~

-To use an older version, like cuda 11.3, use this command:
+If the latest CUDA versions don't work, try an older version like cuda 11.3:
 ~~~
-conda install pytorch==1.12.1 cudatoolkit=11.3 -c pytorch
+conda install pytorch==1.12.0 cudatoolkit=11.3 -c pytorch
 ~~~~
+Info on how to install several older versions is available [here](https://pytorch.org/get-started/previous-versions/).
+After install you can check `conda list` for `pytorch`, and its version info should have `cuXX.X`, not `cpu`.

 ### Installation of github version